-This page explains how to use the Sorted Portal to create shipments manually.
+This page explains how to use Ship to create shipments manually.

-This page provides help and support for PRO version 2 (Shipments).
-As PRO v2 is currently in development, content may be updated as and when necessary.
+This page provides help and support for Sorted Ship.
+As Ship is currently in development, content may be updated as and when necessary.

 The Sorted delivery management platform is designed as an "API-first" system.
 Ordinarily, shipments are managed via an integration with customer’s warehouse / client management systems, utilising the Sorted APIs to perform actions such as shipment creation, allocation, manifesting, and reporting.